How to Live With an Alcoholic

 1. Physical Health Effects

 Even if domestic violence isn’t occurring, the physical effects of alcohol on your partner still present dangers to your well-being and that of other household members.
-The drinker may experience moodiness, impaired memory, lack of energy and motivation, and other changes, including depression and anxiety that affects everyone.
+The drinker may experience moodiness, impaired memory, lack of energy and motivation, and other changes, including depression and anxiety, that affect everyone.
+(4)

 In addition, physical incapacitation caused by intoxication may make them unable to assume responsibility for tasks they once undertook without question.
 Even if the person addicted to alcohol attempts to stop drinking, withdrawal is a sensitive time for everyone.